Gunman who forced motel guests to have sex, then raped women, gets 148-year sentence

 A joint investigation by multiple law enforcement agencies subsequently gathered enough forensic evidence to identify Powell as a suspect.
 He was arrested in mid-April at Springfield Municipal Court while responding to a traffic violation.

 Several victims addressed the court Thursday during Powell’s sentencing.
-One victims called a Powell a “monster.”
+One victim called Powell a “monster.”

 “I hope you don’t have the option to see daylight again,” she said.